SanveerGill/StudentRegistry/README.md

 When the user submits information through the HTML form, the Java servlet's doPost method is invoked and the appropriate action is carried out.
 For the command above, the user inputs the student's name and ID to register them into the system.
 The servlet receives this information from the JSP and stores the name and ID in my mySQL database.
+The application uses the Java Database Connectivity API to connect and communicate with the mySQL database.
+It utilizes the statement interface to execute SQL queries to both store and receieve data when necessary.
 The database is initially constructed with two tables, one for courses and one for students as seen below:

 ![Interface](https://i.gyazo.com/7e6e6109d684b329168714c1b822b37b.png)